 The less than ideal interview

 After applying for a job for a ‘Junior Designer’ I found on jobs board, I landed an initial interview with a recruiter.
 I had my portfolio, CV and smile ready.
-When asking the recruiter for tips – I asked question along the lines of ‘would the employer want grow and improve the website?’
+When asking the recruiter for tips – I asked the question along the lines of ‘would the employer want grow and improve the website?’
 I was keen, eager and naïve.
 I wanted to bring my passion to the company.
 After looking at the website and the branding I made some notes – taking into account that the recruiter also thought It may be a good idea to share these ideas.

 With my mental notes scribed neuron juice onto my frontal lobes, my enthusiastic nature and my slick black portfolio, I was ready for the interview.